Judge acquits Mississippi lawmaker accused of punching wife

 Michele McLeod had refused to cooperate with or testify for the prosecution.

-Bullock said, before announcing his verdict, that he could understand how Doug McLeod could have struck his wife accidentally after her testimony.
+Before announcing his verdict, Bullock said that he could understand after hearing the wife's testimony how Doug McLeod could have struck her accidentally.

 Michele McLeod's testimony contrasted with body camera video recorded by a deputy who responded to the home May 18.
 In the video recorded that night, Michele McLeod described her husband as an angry drunk.
 "Anything can trigger him to get like that," she told George County Sheriff's Deputy Robert Karg.
 "He lost it.
 He gets like that when he drinks too much."